+6.1 General

-6.1 NatWest Trustee and Depositary Services Limited is the depositary of the Company.
+NatWest Trustee and Depositary Services Limited is the depositary of the Company.

 The Depositary is incorporated in England & Wales as a private limited company.
 Its registered and head office is at 250 Bishopsgate, London EC2M 4AA.
-The ultimate holding company of the Depositary is the NatWest Group plc, which is incorporated in Scotland.
-The principal business activity of the Depositary is banking.
+The ultimate holding company of the Depositary is the Natwest Group plc which is incorporated in Scotland.
+The principal business activity of the Depositary is the provision of trustee and depositary services.